 Prima Facie premiered at the Stables Theatre in May 2019 and was also performed in the Canberra Theatre Centre and Riverside Theatres, Parramatta.

 This powerful story was written by criminal lawyer/playwright Suzie Miller.
-Sheridan Harbridge received many standing ovations for her formidable performance.
+Sheridan Harbridge received many standing ovations for her formidable performance and received the ‘Best Female Actor in a Leading Role – Main Stage’ award at the 2019 Sydney Theatre Awards.
 Lee Lewis’ direction was excellent.

 The Girgensohn Foundation was the production partner of this play.